amitportal/audiobook-creator/USAGE-GUIDE.md

 ### Markdown Best Practices
 *   **Use Headers**: Use `#` (H1) for Chapter titles.
 The parser uses these to split the book into logical audio files.
 *   **Clean Text**: Avoid complex tables or raw code blocks as they don't always translate well to speech.
-*   **Semantic Indicators**: The "Dynamic Pauses" feature looks for paragraph breaks and punctuation to inject natural timing.
+*   **Semantic Indicators**: The "Dynamic Pauses" feature looks for sentences semantic differences, paragraph breaks, and punctuation to inject natural timing.

 ---